unbit/uwsgi-docs/CustomOptions.rst

   ; another for flask (new syntax: flask=<path_to_your_app_entry_point>) declare-option = flask=plugin=python;wsgi-file=$1;callable=app

-Now, to hook up a Trac instance on :file:`/var/www/trac/fooenv`:
+To hook up a Trac instance on /var/www/trac/fooenv:

 .. code-block:: ini